tigoe/BluetoothLE-Examples/arduinoBLEperipheral/README.md

 Download the [RFduino Add-on for Arduino] (http://www.rfduino.com/download-rfduino-library/) and follow instructions in [this PDF](http://www.rfduino.com/wp-content/uploads/2014/04/RFduino.Quick_.Start_.Guide_.pdf) to install it.

-#### You need to have at least Arduino version 1.5.7 (it won’t work with previous versions, but it works with 1.5.8).
+Attention!
+For both RFduino and RedBearLab boards, you need to have at least Arduino version 1.5.7 (it won’t work with previous versions, but it works with 1.5.8)